Omega Speedmaster vs James McCabe Bobber: Luxury Heritage or Budget Style?

 • Power Reserve: Approx. 48 hours

-This reference keeps the familiar 42 mm case, but adds updates that make the watch feel more modern in daily use.
-A sapphire crystal and display caseback give it a sharper appearance and offer a view of the movement, while Calibre 3861 provides greater magnetic resistance and improved accuracy.
+This reference keeps the 42 mm case but modernizes the details.
+A sapphire crystal and sapphire display caseback sharpen the look and open a view to the movement, while the Calibre 3861 adds Master Chronometer accuracy and stronger magnetic resistance.

 Key Specifications: